San Marcos Growers LogoSan Marcos Growers

 The International Succulent Institute was a organization started in 1958 in association with The Cactus and Succulent Society of America (CSSA) to introduce new succulent plants.
 It was administered by J. W. Dodson in Millbrae, California.
 In 1988 the program name was changed to < a href="http://media.huntington.org/ISI/catalogintro.html" target="_blank">The International Succulent Introductions and from this point on it has been administered by the nursery at the Huntington Botanic Garden with each year's new plants being featured in the CSSA's Cactus and Succulent Journal.
 The choice of the name 'Parva' is a bit unclear as it derives from the Latin 'parvus' meaning "small" and, while not a large Echeveria, the rosettes of 'Parva' are a pretty good size and hardly would be called small.
 Our plants grown from unrooted cuttings sent to us by Dümmen Orange.

-This information about Echeveria 'Parva' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria 'Parva' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]